quantum-kite/kite/docs/documentation/calculation.md

-  :material-check-all: - Extensively used and checked
+  :material-check-all: - Checked and extensively used

-  :material-check: - Implemented
+  :material-check: - Implemented and checked

   :material-close: - Not yet implemented